mangalam-research/salve/README.rst

 Software Development for the Buddhist Translators Workbench project, Mangalam Research Center for Buddhist Languages.

-Jesse Bethel maintains salve's documentation, and migrated salve's build system from Make to Grunt.
+Jesse Bethel has contributed to salve's documentation, and migrated salve's build system from Make to Grunt.

 .. image:: https://secure.gravatar.com/avatar/7fc4e7a64d9f789a90057e7737e39b2a